ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/sql-statements.md

 ```
 ### INSERT FORMAT

-Data can be passed to the INSERT in aformatsupported by ByteHouse.
+Data can be passed to the INSERT in a format supported by ByteHouse.
 ** Syntax**

 ```sql